Freenove/Freenove_Battery_List/README.md

 ### Note

 If one purchase link fails or the battery is sold out, please try another link.
-If you find that a purchase link is invalid, you are welcome to notify us.
+If you need help or want to report a link failure, please contact us:

 [support@freenove.com](mailto:support@freenove.com)

-> If you meet any difficulties, please contact our technical support team for help.

 ### Support